Polinez/Polinez/README.md

 ### 🌟 About Me:
 - 🎓 Currently studying at the University of Economics in Katowice
-- 💻 Passionate about Python and Cybersecurity
+- 💻 Passionate about Machin Learning and Cybersecurity
 - 🚀 Exploring machine learning

 ---